sam0x17/s3cmd-shim/README.md

 be fully seamless.

 The script will set up your environment so that the latest s3cmd shell script is located at `~/.s3cmd_shim/s3cmd` and will add this to your path.
+If you use ash or zsh or fish or something weird you may have to manually add `~/.s3cmd_shim/` to your path.

 ## Status
 - [X] tested and working, even on macos